“The biggest determining factor for friendship is proximity.”

 I’m a member of the Friends generation.
 The show supports Mom’s research.
 How else other than proximity would Ross, a geeky paleontologist, end up at the same dinner party as Phoebe, the eccentric masseuse?

-My own life is no exception: I have bonded with neighbors over snow shoveling, power outages, and tick removals.
+My own life is no exception: I’ve bonded with neighbors over snow shoveling, power outages, and tick removals.

-One of my teachers, a Cherokee medicine man, taught that in traditional culture the individuality that we strive for here in America would have been seen as a sickness.
-You didn’t go tromping all over looking for your like-minded friends.
-You were a part of the greater whole of your village and they were a part of you.
+One of my teachers, a Cherokee medicine man, taught that in traditional culture the individuality that we so strive for here in America would have been seen as a sickness.
+You didn’t go tromping all over the globe looking for your like-minded friends.
+You were instead part of the greater whole of your village and they were a part of you.

 The friendships that happen over borrowed cups of sugar and porch-sitting through power outages are a bit like native plants—they can thrive through droughts and windstorms, strongly rooted to a specific place.